 MAL QUIZZES: During the semester there will be 11 chapter quizzes for you take on MAL.
 The quizzes will concern the definitions of terms we have discussed in the chapter or your ability to apply the concepts presented in the chapter.
-Quizzes will not contain problems requiring calculation.
+Quizzes may contain short problems requiring calculation.
 I will drop your lowest quiz score leaving you with 10 quizzes that will count.
-Each quiz will be worth 10 points for a total of 100 points available to you from In-Class Quizzes.
+Each quiz will be worth 10 points for a total of 100 points available to you from quizzes.
 Quizzes will be timed.
 From the time you begin a quiz, you will have thirty (30) minutes in which to complete it.
-You may take the quiz for a chapter at any time so long as you have completed each chapter quiz by the time the Homework assignment for that chapter is due.
-You will be unable to take the quiz after the window for the chapter's Homework has closed.
+You may take any quiz on MAL at any time so long as you have completed each chapter quiz by the time the Homework assignment for that chapter is due.
+You will be unable to take the quiz after the window for that chapter's Homework has closed.
 Quizzes WILL NOT be made up...no exceptions.